 • If your student’s family is unable to attend Family Weekend, it is great to attend a few classes with your student at this time.

 • You may want to make a phone call or send a care package to your CARE student.

 CA Book Group*

-CA Parents Book Group meets several times during the school year, either on campus or at a parent’s home.
+CA Parents Book Group meets several times during the school year on campus.
 Each discussion session lasts up to two hours.
 All parents are welcome!